 With 110 x 102 x 14mm. the Hope F20 is normally sized for a current type pedal.
 But if you compare that to the VP-992A, the thing becomes absolutely huge.

 It is much slimmer though, with the VP width measuring 21 – 25mm.
-It means that the Hope F20 with the 4mm. pins installed it is still thinner than the old pedals.
+It means the Hope F20 with the 4 mm pins installed are still thinner than the old pedals.

 The combination of pins and size will ensure that the grip of the old pedals pales in comparison to the new ones, which is exactly what I bought them for.

-The VP-992A have a claimed combined weight of 330 grams.
-The Hope F20 are one hair away from tipping the scales across 4 ounces, with a claimed weight of 390 grams.
-The weight of the F20 is pretty average for aluminium pedals.
+The VP-992A has a claimed combined weight of 330 grams.
+The Hope F20 is one hair away from tipping the scales across 4 ounces, with a claimed weight of 390 grams.
+The weight of the F20 is pretty average for aluminum pedals.

 VP-992A Build Quality